openwrt/asu/README.md

     export FLASK_DEBUG=1      # run Flask in debug mode (autoreload) flask run

+### Code formatting

-As a final step before publishing, use [Prettier](https://prettier.io) to clean up the HTML templates (and possibly other files) by running:
+As a final step before publishing, use [Prettier](https://prettier.io) to clean up files by running:

-    prettier --write file-to-be-reformatted
+    prettier --write .

+The `.prettierrc.json` file specifies options to override the defaults (none, in our case) and the `.prettierignore` file describes files/folders to ignore.
+Check which files will be edited by running `prettier --check .` from the home directory.

 ## API